OpenSourceEconomics/OpenSourceEconomics.github.io/education.md

 For both the Scientific Computing and the Data Science course, students are required to work on their own projects independently.
 We have build a  documentation that includes basic instructions as well as example projects from earlier iterations from the Data Science Course.
 Please direct to our [project documentation](https://ose-course-projects.readthedocs.io/en/latest/){:target="_blank"} for more information.

+### OSE Primer

+We organize a computation primer, which is essentially an introduction to (Python) programming.
+The course covers basic concepts such as variables, loops, functions, plotting, basics of scientific programming and data analysis, and some perspectives.
+The last iteration can be found in our [GitHub repository](https://github.com/OpenSourceEconomics/ose-course-primer){:target="_blank"}.

 ### Industry partners

 The following private and public institutions have collaborated with OSE by presenting guest lectures throughout the courses: